-I’m launching this blog on Easter Day 2015.
+I’m launching this blog on Holy Saturday (Easter Eve), April 1, 2015 (also April Fools’ Day).
 The idea of this blog is that I try to answer questions submitted to me.
 I used to do “Frank Answers” on the web site of Immanuel Lutheran Church in Evanston, IL during the last year I served the congregation before my retirement.
-Since I don’t have any questions to begin with, I’m posting a question I received and an answer I gave on the old “Frank Answers” on the Immanuel web site.
-A question about resurrection seems appropriate on Easter Day.
-And since more and more people are getting tattoos, it seemed like a timely answer.
-In any event, posting this question and answer first will show my willingness to take on somewhat unusual questions.
-The original answer is slightly expanded here by adding images and additional comments to the text.
+Those “Frank Answers” have appropriately been removed from the church web site since I am no longer the pastor.
+But I thought some of them deserved a longer shelf life on the internet.
+Some of those may be edited and posted on this blog.
+Since I don’t have any questions to begin with, I’m posting this question I received and the answer I gave on the old “Frank Answers” on the Immanuel web site.
+A question about resurrection seems appropriate on Easter.
+And since more and more people are getting tattoos, I answered about that too (fool that I am).
+In any event, posting this question and answer as my first article will show my willingness to take on somewhat unusual questions.
+The original answer is expanded here by adding images and additional comments to the text.

 Question: I have often wondered what form of our bodies we will have in the resurrection.
 Will we come back as our best possible selves?
 Will I have my tattoos?

 Frank Answers: God created us as bodies.
 Like the rest of God’s creation, he pronounced it “good.”
-Throughout our lives God continues to connect with us through our bodies, especially in the sacraments of the church.
-Easter has been the premier day in the church year for Baptism.
-And all baptized Christians have been encouraged to receive Communion on Easter Day.
+Throughout our lives God continues to connect with us through our bodies, especially in the sacraments of the church that use earthly signed applied to and ingested in the body (Holy Baptism and Holy Communion).
+Easter has been the premier day in the church year for Baptism and all baptized Christians have been encouraged to receive Communion on Easter Day.
 So thinking about the body—Christ’s risen body and our sacramentally-impacted bodies—is unavoidable on Easter Day.

 Paul T. Granlund’s “Resurrection” is a bronze sculpture outside First Lutheran Church in Pittsburgh.
 The artist says it portrays John 5:28b-29a: “For the hour is coming, when all that are in the tomb will hear His voice and come forth, those who have done good, to the resurrection of life.”

 But what will a resurrected body be like?
 The paradigm for our resurrection bodies is the risen body of Jesus since his is the only resurrected body we know.
 (Resuscitation is not the same as resurrection.
-Near death experiences are not resurrection.)
+Nor are near death experiences the same as resurrection.)
 Jesus’s risen body was “glorified.”
 He was able to appear in the upper room with the disciples, coming through locked doors.
-But he was not a ghost.
-He ate and drank with his disciples on several occasions after his resurrection.
+But he was not a ghost; he ate and drank with his disciples on several occasions after his resurrection.
+In fact, he said: “I am not a ghost!
+I have flesh and bones,as you can see” (Luke 24:39-43).
 In fact, it seems Jesus made a point of showing his disciples his body with the marks of his crucifixion.
 We read in John 20 (the Gospel for the Second Sunday of Easter):

 19When it was evening on that day, the first day of the week, and the doors of the house where the disciples had met were locked for fear of the Jews, Jesus came and stood among them and said, “Peace be with you.”
 20After he said this, he showed them his hands and his side.
 Then the disciples rejoiced when they saw the Lord.